Skip to content

 In early 2020, fresh out of a coding bootcamp and eager to contribute during the pandemic, I signed up as a skilled volunteer with the Scottish Tech Army.
 The organisation had been set up to mobilise tech talent for public good during the COVID-19 crisis.

 While I was there, STA launched something called the "Homebrew Challenge" in June 2020.
 The brief was simple: take the Scottish Government's open COVID-19 data and make it accessible to ordinary people.
-We had two weeks and we'd never met each other.
+The team had two weeks and had never met each other.

 Four teams formed within a day.
 I joined strangers from across Scotland (and beyond) on video calls during lockdown, figuring out how to collaborate on a real project.
-Some of us were experienced developers; others, like me, were just starting out.
-The senior team members were generous with their time, teaching us pair programming, code review, and how to work in an agile environment.
+Some volunteers were experienced developers; others, like me, were just starting out.
+The senior team members were generous with their time, teaching pair programming, code review, and how to work in an agile environment.

 Scottish Tech Army COVID Dashboard Team